 Live In The Moment – Take Time To Explore

-Get out of the cities and take to the open road, explore potholed roads seldom travelled, and savour the idiocyncrasies of slightly out of the way destinations.
+Get out of the cities and take to the open road, explore potholed roads seldom travelled, and savour the idiocyncrasies of slightly out of the way destinations in South Africa.

 As life heats up (literally if you consider that in September climate scientists announced that Arctic sea ice has shrunk to its smallest surface area since 1979, and an ice-free summer in the Arctic may now happen within the next few years, not the next century as initially predicted) getting off the beaten track is becoming more a euphemism than a reality, as more roads are tarred and unexplored dorpies change into overnight ‘discoveries’.